Continuing-Student Housing Application Process

 Students who do not receive commuter status or off-campus status are required to apply for housing on campus.
 If a student chooses not to apply, REH will assign the student to a room based on available space.

-All senior groups will be assigned housing first in the order of the best lottery numbers.
+All senior groups will be assigned housing first in the order of the best lottery Time slot.
 Students who are planning on living together need to apply as a group of the same gender and complete only one application.
 Students who receive off-campus permission may apply for on-campus housing, but the assignment is legally-binding for the academic year.

 Upperclass Housing Options

 Only seniors and juniors can apply for upperclass housing options.
 Groups that include sophomores will not be assigned upperclass housing.
-Upperclass housing areas are Carriage House, college houses, Convent, Gries Hall, Prémontré Hall, Rectory, Riverside, townhouses, Vander Zanden and Xanten Hall.
+Upperclass housing areas are Carriage House, College Houses, Convent, Gries Hall, Prémontré Hall, Rectory, Riverside, townhouses, Vander Zanden and Xanten Hall.

 Please note that REH reserves the right to assign or re-assign housing units based upon gender needs according to enrollment.
 The residence halls that may be affected are Burke, Michels, MMM or VMC.